 Sample Explanation 1

-In the first neighbourhood, the 2nd house travels to the first house, travelling a distance of 1.
+In the first neighbourhood, the nd house travels to the first house, travelling a distance of

-The 3rd house now only needs to travel to the 2nd house now to get candy indirectly, travelling a distance of 3.
+nd house now to get candy indirectly, travelling a distance of

 Comments